chimera-linux/cports/Usage.md

 subpackages (e.g. LLVM debugger) not being built.
 LTO is also not applied for this stage yet.

-Stage 2 is considered final, being built with all of the features of a final system within a Chimera container, including full LTO.
-Once it has finished, you can use it to do any other builds.
+Stage 2 is considered almost final, being built with all of the features of a final system within a Chimera container, including full LTO.
+Unit tests are not run yet as they are not considered reliable.

+Stage 3 is the final stage, which is a clean rebuild of every bootstrap package using a "good" toolchain.
+There is no distinction from regular package builds (these are considered stage 3 as well) and unit tests and so on are run normally.

-The build system considers individual package builds made by the user after that "stage 3".
-In general templates should never be making any distinction between stage 2 and 3 builds.
+Templates should in general not make any distinction between stage 2 and 3 builds, as they are to be considered feature-equivalent.

 You will have the following artifacts:

 * `bldroot-stage0` is the build root that was assembled from packages originally built on the host system.
 * `bldroot-stage1` is the build root assembled from stage 1 packages.
+* `bldroot-stage2` is the build root assembled from stage 2 packages.
 * `bldroot` is the final build root; if you remove it and `binary-bootstrap`, you will get the same thing.
 * `packages-stage0` is the repository of packages `bldroot-stage0` is created from.
 * `packages-stage1` is the repository of packages `bldroot-stage1` is created from.
+* `packages-stage2` is the repository of packages `bldroot-stage2` is created from.
 * `packages` is the final repository.
 * `sources` is the sources cache, shared for all.